codeballet/coursera_python_everybody_michigan/README.md

-# python_everybody_michigan
+# Python For Everybody, at Michigan University
-Coursera Python for Everybody Michigan University
+This is some HTML and CSS code I created while following the Coursera course "Python for Everybody", delivered by the Michigan University.